 Dr Kirsten Wahlstrom (she/they) is a research and teaching academic and a Certified Professional registered with the Australian Computer Society.
-While Kirsten acknowledges privileges that flow from her education, being cis, white, and from being an Australian citizen, as a child she experienced a low-SES lifestyle and as a woman in IT, she is marginalised and sometimes finds her voice unheard.
-She exercises empathy to the best of her ability, while inviting others to become more ethical in their decision-making and in their conduct.
+While Kirsten acknowledges the privileges that flow from her education, being cis, white, and from her Australian citizenship, as a child and young woman she experienced low-SES circumstances and as a woman in IT, she has sometimes been marginalised and unheard.

 About me

 Dr Kirsten Wahlstrom (she/they) is a research and teaching academic and a Certified Professional registered with the Australian Computer Society.
-While Kirsten acknowledges privileges that flow from her education, being cis, white, and from being an Australian citizen, as a child she experienced a low-SES lifestyle and as a woman in IT, she is marginalised and sometimes finds her voice unheard.
-She exercises empathy to the best of her ability, while inviting others to become more ethical in their decision-making and in their conduct.
+While Kirsten acknowledges the privileges that flow from her education, being cis, white, and from her Australian citizenship, as a child and young woman she experienced low-SES circumstances and as a woman in IT, she has sometimes been marginalised and unheard.

 Kirsten’s doctoral research was conducted at the Centre for Computing and Social Responsibility at De Montfort University in Leicester, under the supervision of Dr Ben Fairweather, Assoc Prof Helen Ashman, Dr Sara Wilford, Prof Kathleen Richardson, and Mr Howell Istance.
-In this research, Kirsten developed and applied a novel method informed by critical theory to investigate the ways in which brain-computer interfaces disrupt privacy.
-The novel method was triangulated with Nissenbaum's contextual integrity approach to identifying privacy disruptions.
-The doctoral research thus produced a knowledge contribution and a methodological contribution.
-These were reported in five publications, some of which are listed in the Research Outputs section of this web page.
+In this research, Kirsten developed and applied a novel method informed by critical social theory to investigate the ways in which Brain-Computer Interfaces disrupt privacy and triangulated that method with Nissenbaum's contextual integrity approach to identifying privacy disruptions.
+Findings were reported in four conference papers and one journal paper, all of which are listed on her Google Scholar profile, along with various other publications.
+A paper presenting her doctoral research was recently submitted to Information Technology and People, a Q1 journal.

-Kirsten holds five awards for outstanding teaching practice, among them a national award for providing experiential learning to transnational teams of students.
-Her teaching blends constructivist and experiential pedagogies to initiate and support meaningful transformations.
-She invites students to undertake purposive active learning tasks and critical reflections; these intellectual activities support the completion of cognitively demanding, multifaceted assessment tasks.
+Throughout her time at UniSA, Kirsten has taught large cohorts of commencing first year students.
+She holds five awards for outstanding teaching practice, among them a national award for providing experiential learning to transnational teams of students.
+She invites authentic learning through the constructivist and experiential pedagogies, engaging students in purposive active learning tasks and critical reflections.
+These intellectual activities support the completion of cognitively demanding, multifaceted assessment tasks.
 Kirsten’s teaching is also characterised by collaborations in which her professional colleagues play an important role, giving talks, providing and supervising projects, coaching students, providing placements, and more.
+Most importantly of all, Kirsten works with Aboriginal tutors and clients in the first year course she coordinates, privileging their voices and giving traction to UniSA's Stretch RAP.

 Throughout her teaching, Kirsten has received positive feedback from students.
 A recent anonymous student commented, "An amazing educator - Kirsten shines in her role as DTDI lecturer and workshop presenter.
 She knows the material very well and has a true passion for the concepts and the potential of what this course can deliver.
 She is enthusiastic and tries to pass that on to her students.
 Thanks Kirsten."
 Another commented, "Absolutely fantastic instructor.
 Cannot fathom the time she spends on the course and making it interesting, exciting and beneficial to her students.
 Completely respectful and understanding of all kinds of needs.
 Knew the course off the back of her hand and kept the class in tow.
 By far the best instructor I have had so far."

 Kirsten’s commitment and motivation emerge from her feminist principles which motivate respect for others, inclusivity, intellectual engagement, and social responsibility.
-In her free time, she works on the house her great-grandfather built and she flourishes in a strong and vibrant social network.
+In her free time, she renovates the house her great-grandfather built and she flourishes in a strong and vibrant social network.

 About me